 Within research in music education, researchers regularly discuss their work at a Text Seminar, and doctoral students have their own Doctoral Seminar.
 An important addition to these activities has been provided by the gatherings with colleagues from other institutions that have taken place in the context of the “Stockholm Group” of research in Music Education.

-The Royal College of Music in Stockholm is itself responsible for courses in Educational Science within its music teacher program, which implies that KMH needs to maintain a groundedness of its activities in up-to-date educational research.
+The Royal College of Music in Stockholm is itself responsible for the educational science core within its music teacher program, which for KMH implies a need to maintain anchoring of its activities in current educational research.

 Another central field of research at KMH is Music and Health – understood as a multifaceted endeavor that investigates the possibilities of musically promoting human health and wellbeing.
 Research results in this field are called for and applied within health care, rehabilitation, social work, disability treatment, and special education.